rrusk/DancePracticeMusicPlayer/README.md

 - `dances` (list of strings): The sequence of dance sub-folder names to include in the playlist
 - `num_selections` (integer): The default number of songs to select for each dance type in the dances list
 - `auto_update (boolean):` If true, the playlist will automatically generate a new set of songs and restart when it reaches the end
-- `play_single_song (boolean):` If true, the player will stop after playing a single song from the current selection
+- `play_single_song (boolean):` If true, the player will stop after playing the entirety of a single song from the current selection
+- `randomize_playlist (boolean):` If true, songs for each dance type will be randomly selected.
+If false, they will be displayed in a fixed order after selection
+- `adjust_song_counts (boolean):` If true, the num_selections for certain dances will be adjusted based on predefined rules or dance_adjustments
+- `dance_adjustments (object, optional):` A dictionary specifying custom rules for adjusting num_selections for individual dances.
+If adjust_song_counts is true but dance_adjustments is not specified, a default set of adjustments will be applied (e.g., to reduce the number of songs for specific dances like Paso Doble, Viennese Waltz, Jive, WCS, JSlow, and VWSlow).
+These rules can be direct mappings (e.g., {"1": 0, "2": 1, "default": 2}) or string formulas (e.g., "n-1", "cap_at_1").

 **Example** `custom_practice_types.json`